Earn up to [v="apyvalue"] APY2. No account fees. No minimum balances.

 • Specialized property management software, like Baselane, integrates ACH for a seamless financial workflow.

-What are ACH payments and how do they work?
+What are ACH payments, and how do they work?

-An ACH payment is an electronic funds transfer made between bank accounts through the ACH network.
+ACH payment is an electronic funds transfer made between bank accounts through the ACH network.
 This network processes large volumes of credit and debit transactions.

-It serves as a central clearing facility for all Electronic Funds Transfers (EFTs).
-In 2023, over 31.5 billion ACH payments were made for approximately $80.1 trillion, showcasing its widespread adoption and reliability.
-Landlords primarily utilize ACH debit, where they initiate a pull of funds from a tenant’s bank account ACH after obtaining proper authorization.
+According to NACHA, in 2023, over 31.5 billion ACH payments were made for approximately $80.1 trillion, showcasing its widespread adoption and reliability.
+Landlords primarily use ACH debit, where they initiate a pull of funds from a tenant’s bank account after obtaining proper authorization.

 The benefits of ACH payment invoices for landlords